+Are Leprechauns real?
 What does the word "leprechaun" mean?
 Let's see where the word "leprechaun" came from.
-One possibility is "luchorpan” defined as one who is short, small, or half-bodied.
-Another possibility is "luch-chromain” which means small Lugh; a Lugh is one of the heroes of a mythical early Irish race of little people.
-And yet another possible derivation is "leath brogan” which means shoemaker.
+One possibility is "luchorpan", defined as one who is short, small, or half-bodied.
+Another possibility is "luch-chromain", which means small Lugh; a Lugh is one of the heroes of a mythical early Irish race of little people.
+Yet another possible derivation is "leath brogan", which means shoemaker.

-If Leprechauns real, they are merry, industrious, impish, little sprites, who do all the shoemaker's work and the tailor's and the cobbler's for the fairy gentry.
+If Leprechauns are real, they are merry, industrious, impish, little sprites, who do all of the work for the shoemaker, the tailor and the cobbler for the fairy gentry.
 Their eyes appear mischievous with a little glint.
-Most any bush or hedgerows may have one hide behind it.
+Most any bush or hedgerow may have one hiding behind it.

-Their bodies are very short but they can still move like a flash.
+Their bodies are very short, but they can still move like a flash.
 This makes it almost impossible to catch one of the little fairies!
-When you do find one, he is usually intoxicated from poteen his home brew.
-Though they are drunk, they are not so drunk that they become unsteady with their hammer and have the quality of their shoe making affected.
+When you do find one, he is usually intoxicated from poteen, his home brew.
+Though they are drunk, they are not so drunk that they become unsteady with their hammer and affect the quality of their shoe-making.

 Leprechauns have appointed themselves guardians of the old treasures that remained from the Danes when they ransacked Ireland.
 They buried the gold in big pots and large crocks.
 They knew that these riches of the Vikings had been taken through wicked ways.
 This made them distrust humans even more.
 The leprechauns decided that humans should not have the gold because of human greed.
 This is probably one of the many reasons leprechauns are so hard to find.
 They regard us as greedy, foolish and sometimes flighty.
 However, according to the stories, a rainbow will end where a leprechaun has hidden his pot of gold.

-If real leprechauns are caught, they will promise their gold coin if allowed to go free or a person that catches a leprechaun may ask for his treasure.
-He will give it to the human in a bid to be set free.
-Treasure hunters can often track down a leprechaun by the sound of his shoemaker's hammer, however, leprechauns are often an invisible faery.
-They have the ability to turn into a swirl of dust and be gone.
+If real leprechauns are caught, they will promise their gold coin if allowed to go free.
+A person that catches a leprechaun may ask for his treasure; he will give it to the human in a bid to be set free.
+Treasure hunters can often track down a leprechaun by the sound of his shoemaker's hammer.
+However, leprechauns are often an invisible faery--they have the ability to turn into a swirl of dust and be gone.